mustafaemresahin/link-tracker/README.md

 4. Click on 'Load Unpacked' and select the downloaded Link Tracker folder.
 5. The extension icon (a link symbol) will now appear in your Chrome toolbar.

+## Usage
+- Click on the Link Tracker icon in your toolbar to open the extension.
+- To save the current tab, click on 'SAVE TAB'.
+- To manually enter a URL, type it into the text box and click 'SAVE INPUT'.
+- View your saved links in the displayed list.
+Click on any link to open it in a new tab.
+- Delete individual links using the 'Delete' button beside each or clear all links by double-clicking 'DELETE ALL' button.
+- For additional information on how to use the extension, click the 'INFO' button.